torvalds/linux/Documentation/driver-api/ntb.rst

 messages and data.
 The NTB Netdev then creates an ethernet device using a Transport queue pair.
 Network data is copied between socket buffers and the Transport queue pair buffer.
-The Transport client may be used for other things besides Netdev, however no other applications have yet been written.
+The Transport client may be used for other things besides Netdev, however anal other applications have yet been written.

 NTB Ping Pong Test Client (ntb\_pingpong)
 -----------------------------------------